Subscribe to updates

 Business Plan

-The committee will review the Worcestershire Pension Fund Business Plan as of October 2025.
-The business plan is designed to be a one-stop reference shop for everything going on at Worcestershire Pension Fund and in the wider LGPS landscape.
+The committee was scheduled to review the Worcestershire Pension Fund Business Plan as of October 2025.
+The business plan is designed to be a reference point for everything happening at Worcestershire Pension Fund and in the wider LGPS landscape.
+The Business Plan included updates on:

 Risk Register

-The committee will review the October 2025 Worcestershire Pension Fund Risk Register.
+The committee was scheduled to review the October 2025 Worcestershire Pension Fund Risk Register.
+The risk register is kept under regular review, and the February 2025 review added two new risks:

-A new risk, WPF 39, has been added to acknowledge and monitor the risk that LGPSC are unable to meet the government's Fit for Future obligations by 31 March 2026 due to a lack of resource.
+A new risk, WPF 39, had been added to acknowledge and monitor the risk that LGPSC are unable to meet the Government's Fit for Future obligations by 31 March 2026 due to a lack of resource.

-- Update to WPF07 focusing on 'increasing administrative complexity or failure to comply with the Pensions Regulator'.
-An update on progress against McCloud remedy and the use of the determination to extend the deadline.
+- WPF07, focusing on 'increasing administrative complexity or failure to comply with the Pensions Regulator', with an update on progress against McCloud remedy and the use of the determination to extend the deadline.

 Governance and Compliance Update

-The committee will review the Governance and Compliance Update, and the Good Governance Position Statement.
-They will also be asked to approve the Breaches of Law Policy 2025, WPF Cyber Incident Response Plan 2025, and Cyber Security Policy, and to note the Cyber Security Leaflet for Board and Committee Members 2025.
+The committee was scheduled to review the Governance and Compliance Update, and the Good Governance Position Statement, and to approve the Breaches of Law Policy 2025, WPF Cyber Incident Response Plan 2025, and Cyber Security Policy, and to note the Cyber Security Leaflet for Board and Committee Members 2025.

 Training Update

-The committee will review the Training Update including the Training Policy and Programme, and note the Training and Conferences Calendar and the Pre-meeting training proposal.
+The committee was scheduled to review the Training Update including the Training Policy and Programme, and to note the Training and Conferences Calendar and the Pre-meeting training proposal.

-The training delivered since the last Training Update has included:
+The training delivered since the last Training Update included:

 Forward Plan